IRS Forms

 What Is Form 9423 and How CAP Works

 Form 9423 is your request for a Collection Appeals Program review.
 You use it when the IRS has taken or plans to take a collection action you believe is wrong, premature, or disproportionate.
 CAP looks at whether the IRS followed procedure and whether the action fits the facts, and it moves quickly.
 In most cases, once you submit a timely CAP request to the Collection office that issued the action, collection is paused until Appeals decides, unless collection is in jeopardy.
-Decisions are binding on both sides, and there is no judicial review of a CAP determination.
+Decisions are binding on both sides, and there is no judicial review of a CAP determination, though the underlying issue may still have other administrative or judicial review options (for example, a third party may contest a wrongful levy in district court).

 When to Use Form 9423